svenssonjoel/lispBM/doc/dynref.md

 `defstruct` defines a datastructure with named fields similar to a `struct` in C.  `defstruct` takes two arguments, a struct name and a list of fields `(defstruct name list-of-fields)`.

 Structs are implemented as arrays of lisp values and offer constant time lookup of each of its fields.
+The struct itself does not occupy heap cells, but the values stored in the fields may.

+As structs are allocated from array memory (lbm_memory), there is a potential for causing memory fragmentation.

-This example creates a structure type called my-struct with three fields called `a`, `b` and `c`.
+The example below creates a structure type called my-struct with three fields called `a`, `b` and `c`.

 <table>
 <tr>